Liverpool James Street railway station

-Liverpool James Street (or simply James Street) is a railway station located in the centre of Liverpool, England; it is situated on the Wirral Line of the Merseyrail network.
+Liverpool James Street (or simply James Street) is a railway station located in the centre of Liverpool, in Merseyside, England; it is situated on the Wirral Line of the Merseyrail network.
 James Street is an underground station, with access to the platforms via lifts from the booking hall.
 At certain times, the platforms are accessed via a pedestrian tunnel from the India Buildings on Water Street.
 As of 2013/14, James Street was the fifth-busiest station on the Merseyrail network.